 In other words, when we lack awareness, we tend to misinterpret our reality.
-This ignorance or confusion spreads from big fundamental issues to smallest details.
-What at one time was a great help, later turns out to be a problem.
+This ignorance or confusion spreads from big fundamental issues to the smallest details.
+What at one time was a great help, later turned out to be a problem.
 What we seek as a source of pleasure proved to have the opposite effect.

 2) Confusion Manifests As Pride and Vanity.